(ber AKT ant)

 Use: Labeled Indications

-There are no contraindications listed within the FDA-approved labeling
+There are no contraindications listed in the manufacturer's labeling

-Prophylactic treatment: Endotracheal: Administer 4 mL/kg (100 mg phospholipids/kg) as soon as possible; as many as 4 doses may be administered during the first 48 hours of life, no more frequently than 6 hours apart.
-The need for additional doses is determined by evidence of continuing respiratory distress; if the infant is still intubated and requiring at least 30% inspired oxygen to maintain a PaO2 ≤80 torr.
+Prophylactic therapy: Endotracheal: 4 mL/kg (100 mg phospholipids/kg) as soon as possible after birth, preferably within 15 minutes; as many as 4 doses may be administered during the first 48 hours of life, no more frequently than 6 hours apart; usually requires no more frequent dosing than every 12 hours unless surfactant is being inactivated by an infectious process, meconium, or blood (AAP [Polin 2014]).
+The need for additional doses is determined by evidence of continuing respiratory distress; if the neonate is still intubated and requiring at least 30% inspired oxygen to maintain a PaO2 ≤80 torr.
+Note: For newborns who do not require mechanical ventilation for severe RDS, current guidelines recommend using CPAP immediately after birth with subsequent selective surfactant administration (AAP [Polin 2014]).

 Dosing: Renal Impairment